Flying with babies and children to New York

 Avoid irritating fellow passengers

-One of the most annoying things for a fellow passenger is either a child kicking the back of their seat or noisy tablets / consoles.
-A child will, of course, act like a child but these annoyances are avoided by bringing along a headset or telling your child not to kick the seat.
+One of the most annoying things for a fellow passenger is either a child kicking the back of their seat or noisy tablets/consoles.
+Naturally, a child will act like a child but these annoyances are avoided by bringing along a headset or telling your child not to kick the seat.
 As soon as everyone is seated, I ask the people in front of me and behind to let me know if anything is bothering them.
 Their reactions are always very friendly and people are usually less irritated if things don’t go according to plan.